jpaulm/fbp-tutorial-filter-file/README.md

 Of course, if you haven't filled in any of the port names, this display will show `NO` in the `Connected?` column.

-**TODO: Port display should show functions of ports - these need to be filled in in JavaFBP.
+**TODO: Port display for many components are missing functions of ports - these need to be filled in in JavaFBP.
 See issue #2**

 After filling in the `IN`, `ACC` and `REJ` port names, the diagram should now look like this: